Skip to content

 2. Queue + triage

-3. Route into delivery statuses
+3. Route into delivery statuses or onto the board

 4. Keep client updates on the ticket thread